What is Risk?

 Diversification (might) reduce the risk of an investment portfolio

-Now that we know two ways to measure risk, we can consider reducing the risk in our portfolio.
+Now that we know two ways to measure risk, we can consider reducing it in our portfolio.
 The most common and obvious way is diversification: adding multiple different assets into the portfolio with the argument that commodity risk, foreign currency risk, interest rate risk and stock market risk are different.
 On a day when one asset declines in value, others move up.

 Key takeaways of market and investment risk mitigation